gozygreg/grace-bank-plc/README.md

 ### Account Name Validation

-Customers are asked to try again if they fail to provide valid account name.
-The rule that have been set fot this app is that a valid account name must comprise of atleast a number e.g 'John1' is a valid name while 'John' is not valid.
+Customers are asked to try again if they fail to provide a valid account name.
+A valid account name must comprise of atleast a number e.g 'John1' is a valid name while 'John' is not valid.

 <img width="1270" alt="account_name validation" src="https://user-images.githubusercontent.com/69070044/178149472-211744c2-00fd-4afb-a6e2-26ce52909096.png">